mommermi/mommermi.github.io/_posts/2021-11-17-Commercial_Vehicle_Traffic_Detection_from_Satellite_Imagery_with_Deep_Learning.markdown

 To conclude, our approach enables the estimation of CV traffic rates from remote sensing data only, which makes it applicable on a global scale.
 The methods presented here constitute a powerful tool to estimate CV traffic rates in areas in which ground-based traffic rate measurements are unavailable.

-This project is based on the results of the Master thesis of MBI student Moritz Blattner, who presented this project at the [ICML 2021 Tackling Climate Change with Machine Learning Workshop](https://www.climatechange.ai/papers/icml2021/19).
+This project is based on the results of the Master thesis of MBI student Moritz Blattner, who also presented this project at the [ICML 2021 Tackling Climate Change with Machine Learning Workshop](https://www.climatechange.ai/papers/icml2021/19).

+# Resources

+* Blattner, M., Mommert, M., Borth, D., "Commercial Vehicle Traffic Detection from Satellite Imagery with Deep Learning", ICML 2021 Tackling Climate Change with Machine Learning Workshop [publication (open access)](https://www.climatechange.ai/papers/icml2021/19).